Raouf Bouzaiene

-Raouf Bouzaiene (رؤوف بوزيان) (born 16 August 1970) is a retired Tunisian footballer who played as a left-back.
+Raouf Bouzaiene (رؤوف بوزيان) (born 16 August 1970) is a Tunisian former footballer who played as a left-back.

 Club career

 Despite born in Sousse, Tunisia, Bouzaiene grew up in Laval where he began professional football in 1990.
 He also holds French nationality.
 With Stade lavallois he reached the semi-final of the French Cup in 1993, against Paris Saint-Germain.

 International career

 Bouzaiene was part of the Tunisian national team at the 2002 World Cup, scoring Tunisia's goal in the 1–1 draw against Belgium.

 International goals

 Scores and results list Tunisia's goal tally first.